 This is Mount Dalhousie Day.
 An enormous slab of a mountain to the east, named after the Earl of Southesk’s late friend the 11th Earl of Dalhousie “at whose house my journey to America was first suggested.”
-The earls of Dalhousie have had their seats in the Scottish Lowlands but Mount Dalhousie shrieks of something wilder, but equally Celtic: crenelated, imposing, imperious, dominant, like a laird’s castle defying Marshal Wade, a line of men with claymores and burning for Bonnie Prince Charlie all but visible issuing from it.
+The earls of Dalhousie have had their seats in the Scottish Lowlands but Mount Dalhousie shrieks of something wilder, though equally Celtic: crenelated, imposing, imperious, dominant, like a laird’s castle defying Marshal Wade, a line of men with claymores and burning for Bonnie Prince Charlie all but visible issuing from it.
 It is a great, glorious mountain, one of the highlights of the South Boundary, and for much of the tedious whacking through those willows it is prominently, happily visible.
 Looking back, I also got my first real sight of the mountain named Southesk Cairn, a less remarkable but still interesting, shallow, scramblable peak.
 The titular cairn was way out of sight.

 It was very pretty.
 The power-wash of the willows was annoying, but as I was wet already and had six fords of the Cairn River coming up it probably didn’t make any odds.
 The real inconvenience they caused me was some unknown individual out of the billion chest-high branches I had to batter through snatching my pen out of my breast pocket, so if someone comes across a black Rite in the Rain ballpoint between 2.6 and 4.6 miles from Cairn Pass camp would you please leave a comment.
 I had to write the rest of my diary in the pencil from my first aid kit.
 It was murder.

-The first spot of trail erosion, coming after the punctiliously-ignored turnoff to the Cairn patrol cabin13, is a simple thing.
+The first spot of trail erosion, coming after the punctiliously-ignored turnoff to the Cairn patrol cabin15, is a simple thing.
 Down to the shore, follow it two hundred yards, up to the trail.
 There’s even a cairn in the middle.
 Easy.
 The second is no harder.
 But it’s in here that the trail gets annoying.
 The willows get worse.
 And the mud!
 Great wallowing slimy scummy puddles of ankle-deep muck.
 Horrible stuff.